danchen4/learnings/faq.md

 };
 }

+modfify(o)
 console.log(o.a) //'hello'

 # display: none vs visibility: hidden

-Display removes document from flow (and from rendering tree).
+Display:none removes document from flow (and from rendering tree).
 Visiblity: hidden tag is rendered, takes space in normal flow but doesn't show it.

 # inline, inline-block, block;